systemphil/symposia/README.md

 - `.env` **DO NOT COMMIT TO GIT** Environenmental variables.
 If the requisite variables are not populated, parts of the app won't work.
 - `.env.example` Example file of `.env` but without sensitive values.
 - `package.json` Top-level dependencies and configurations of the project.

+## Git Etiquette

+Please review our guidelines concerning naming conventions for branches and commit messages in `./GIT-ETIQUETTE.md`.